Chocolate Fruit Pizza

 - 2 tablespoons cocoa powder

-- Turn dough out onto a piece of plastic wrap, flatten, wrap tightly and chill for approximately 2 hours.
+- Sift the flour with the cocoa powder and add to dough mixture.
+Beat until smooth and no streaks of flour remain.
+Turn onto a piece of plastic wrap, flatten, wrap tightly and chill for approximately 2 hours.

-- Add 1/2 tablespoon warm water to the orange marmalade blending until smooth and brush over the fruit to add a nice lightly sweet glaze.
+- Add ½ tablespoon warm water to orange marmalade blending until smooth.
+Brush over fruit to add a nice sweet glaze.

 Cute picnic basket.
 It really was a beautiful day on Sunday.
 Janet